MaxOhn/rosu-v2/README.md

 rosu-v2 is a wrapper for the [osu!api v2](https://osu.ppy.sh/docs/index.html).
 As such, it provides a bunch of additional endpoints and data over [rosu](https://github.com/MaxOhn/rosu) which wraps the [osu!api v1](https://github.com/ppy/osu-api/wiki).

 However, osu!'s api v2 is still very much a WIP and also weakly documented.
 Hence, there is a chance that some things might break either because of changes in the api or because the response is not being parsed properly.

-Feel free to open an issue or even write a PR when things don't work as expected.
+Feel free to open an issue when things don't work as expected.

 ## Authentication

 Unlike api v1, api v2 does not require an api key by users.
 Instead, it requires a client id and a client secret.

 To get those, you must register an application [here](https://osu.ppy.sh/home/account/edit#new-oauth-application).
 Since rosu-v2 only supports client credentials and not authorization code, the callback URL here does not matter.